CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 Create a Netlify account from [Netlify’s Sign Up page](https://app.netlify.com/signup).
 Since we will need to give it access to GitHub anyway, it might make sense to sign up with your GitHub account.

 Once you’re signed in, click "New site from Git”.
 Click the “GitHub” button.
 A list of all your repos will appear.
 Search for your repo and click it.
 Leave “Branch to deploy” as `master`.
 Under “Basic build settings”, for the “Build command”, enter `yarn build` just like we ran locally.
-Then enter `list` for the Publish directory.
+Then enter `dist` for the Publish directory.
 This means that Netlify will run that command, then take the files in that directory and deploy them.
 That’s all we need to configure, so click “Deploy site”.

 You will be sent to the Overview page for your new site.
 In yellow you’ll see “Site deploy in progress”.
 Click that text and you’ll be taken to the Deploys page.
 In a list at the bottom you’ll see “Production: master@HEAD Building”—click that.
 You’ll see a console log of output as the site is being built.
 Eventually you’ll see: